 Now, keep in mind that the hare group also gained more lean mass.
 The extra fat will be spread thinner over much larger muscles.
 And besides, going up a couple of body-fat percentage points might not even matter.
 In fact, it may even help.

-For example, if someone is going from 9% up to 14%, the extra fat will make them look bigger in clothes, and it will give them a fuller face and neck.
+For example, if someone is going from 9% up to 14%, the extra fat will make them look bigger in clothes, and it will give them a fuller face and a thicker neck.
 That will make most guys look noticeably stronger and healthier:

 But for the sake of simplicity, let’s say that the hare group wants to lose that extra 3.3 pounds of fat.